rauhvargers/TTII_2023_labs/README.md

 # Instruction for Lab3
-The purpose of this Lab assignment is to provide a hands-on experience in base Laravel functionality.
+The purpose of this Lab assignment is to provide a hands-on experience in developing basic Laravel functionality.
 It will guide you through basic steps of creating a website, adding routes, controllers, views and models to the application.
 You will also implement CRUD functionality of a model.

 The sample application will be hosted in address `http://www.lab3.dev`.